dojo/docs/dojo/parser.rst

 While this feature does provide a fair amount of flexibility, developers should be consciously aware when they are not being explicit about their requirements, as this can have unintended consequences.
 For example, because the code will "just work", it does mean that if a build profile is not configured properly, you find yourself in a situation where your code it requiring in modules that are not part of a layer and reducing the performance of your deployed application or your deployed code will not work because it is missing modules that were being auto-required in your development environment.

-Because of the asynchronous nature of require, debugging information is severely limited compounding the challenges of finding an issue when it occurs.
+To assist in ensuring that this feature is not used accidently, when ``isDebug`` is set to ``true`` in your ``dojoConfig``, the ``dojo/parser`` will log warning messages to the console, identifying which modules are being auto- required.

-So developers should give due consideration when they choose to use declarative syntax and not be explicit about their requirements before invoking ``.parse()``.
+Developers should give due consideration when they choose to use declarative syntax and not be explicit about their requirements before invoking ``.parse()``.

 Declarative Require